 - An economy is a system that helps to produce good and services and enables people to earn their living.

 - Economic problem is the problem of making the choice of the use of scarce resources for satisfying unlimited human wants.

 - Causes of economic problems are :

 - (a) Unlimited Human Wants

 - (b) Scarcity of Economic Resources

+- (c) Alternative uses of Resources

+Central Problems of an Economy

+- Opportunity cost of a given resource can be defined as the value of the next best use to which that resource could be put. - Production possibility frontier shows all possible combinations of two goods that an economy can produce with given resources and available technology, assuming that all resources are fully and efficiently utilise(d)

+- Economising of resources means use of resources in best possible manner. - Features of Production Possibility Frontier - Slopes downward from left to right because to increase the production of one good, some units of other good has to be sacrifice(d) - (b) Concave to the origin because of increasing Marginal Opportunity Cost (MOC) or Marginal Rate of Transformation (MRT).
+MRT is increasing because all resources are not equally efficient in the production of both goods.

+- Rightward shift of PPF indicates increase in resources or improvement in technology of both goods. - Leftward shift of PPF indicates decrease in resources or degradation in technology. - PPC will shift rightwards due to all those reasons which enhances production potential, quantity and efficiency of resources in an economy.

-Resons for Rightwards shift Reasons for Leftward Shift No. Change in PPC 1.
-Increase in Resources 1.
-Decrease in Resources 1.
+Resons for Rightwards shift Reasons for Leftward Shift No Change in PPC 1.
+Increase in Resources Decrease in Res ources 1 .
 Transfer of Resources 2.
-Improvement in technology 2.
-Technological obsoletion 2.
-Unemployment Eradication Programme

-3. Skill Development 3.
-Natural Calamities (Flood,

-Programme (Training) Earthquake, Tsunami,

-Drought et(c))

-- 4. Education for all (Health) 4.
-Migration

-- 5. Clean India Campaign (Health)

-- 5. War, terrorism

-- 6. Yoga Enhancement Plans (Health).

-- 7. Beti Bachao, Beti Padhao (Education)

-- 8. Make in India (Investment)

-- 9. Increase in Foreign Capital

-(Foreign Investment)

-Marginal Rate of Transformation (MRT) is the ratio of number of units of a good sacrificed to increase one more unit of the other goo(d)
+2. Improvement in technology Technological ob soletion 2 .
+Unemployment Eradication Programme 3.
+3. Skill Development Programme (Training) Natural Calamitic Earthquake, Tsur Drought et(c)) · · · 4.
+4. Education for all (Health) Migration 5.
+Clean India Campaign (Health) War, terrorism 6.
+Yoga Enhancement Plans (Health).
+Beti Bachao, Beti Padhao (Education) 8. .
+Make in India (Investment) 9.
+Increase in Foreign Capital (Foreign (Foreign Investment) Marginal Rate of Transformation (MRT) is the ratio of number of units of a good sacrificed to increase one more unit of the other goo(d)

-$$\mathsf{MRT} = \frac{\Delta \mathsf{Y}}{\Delta \mathsf{X}}$$
+$$MRT = \frac{\Delta Y}{\Delta X}$$

 - MRT can also called Marginal Opportunity Cost.
 It is defined as the additional cost in terms of number of units of a good sacrificed to produce an additional unit of the other goo(d) - When MOC increases, PPF is concave to origin.
-When MOC decreases PPF is convex to origin and when MOC remains constant, PPF is downward sloping straight line. - Positive Economic Analysis : It deals with the things 'as they are'.
+When MOC decreases PPF is convex to origin and when MOC remains constant, PPF is downward sloping straight line.

+- Positive Economic Analysis : It deals with the things 'as they are'.
 It represents facts like what was?
 What is?
 What will be? et(c) Example : 'India is overpopulated', Prices have been rising in India'.
 It can be verifie(d) - Normative Economic Analysis : It deals with things as 'they ought to be'.
 It deals with idealistic situation instead of actual situation.
 Example : 'Rich people should be taxed more'.
 Free education should be given to the poor'.
 It can't be verifie(d)